Codeotus/RustDeep/book/beginner/Mutability.md

 ---

-What are Tuples?
+# What are Tuples?

 A tuple in Rust is a collection of values grouped together inside parentheses.
 Each element in a tuple can have a different type, and elements are accessed by index.

 Tuple properties:

-Each element can be of a different data type
+- Each element can be of a different data type

-Immutable by default
+- Immutable by default

-No heap allocation unless one of its elements requires it
+- No heap allocation unless one of its elements requires it

-Indexed access (starting from 0)
+- Indexed access like arrays (starting from 0)

 Example: